bzuidgeest/onkyo-eiscp-dotnet/README.md

-Onkyo eISCP Control, .NET version
+Onkyo ISCP Control, .NET version
 ---------------------------------

-This is a direct port of the PYthon [Python version](https://github.com/miracle2k/onkyo-eiscp), and you should have a look at the documentation there to get started.

-However, note that under "releases" you'll find a compiled binary of the command line tool that you can use to get started straight away:

-    onkyo system-power:on

-is all you need.
+This is a rebuild and clean up of the .NET [.Net version](https://github.com/miracle2k/onkyo-eiscp-net).

+There are three projects in this solution

+- ISCPDocumentationGenerator
+This parses the documentation excel file from onkyo and shows the result in a nice console UI.
+It also has an export command to write the documentation out as an object in C# code.
+This is mostly for the EISCP.Core library for validation and parsing
+- EISCP.core
+The main library contains a client for using the iscp protocol over network or direct serial connection.
+Since I don't have a Serially connected device the serial version is untested
+- ISCPDemoClient
+A Small client to test some things out. (to be build)